Marion Black: In popular culture

 "Who Knows" was played behind the closing credits of the 2006 documentary film Who Killed the Electric Car?.

 In February 2013, "Who Knows" was featured on a TV BlackBerry advertisement shown during the U.S. Super Bowl game.

 "Who Knows" was featured in season 2, episode 7 of Hulu's Original Series Casual.

 "Who Knows" was featured at the end of Michael Moore's "Rumble" podcast (episode 248: "Forget Me Not").

 "Who Knows" was featured at the end of episode 4 of the first season of Bad Sisters on HBO.

 "Who Knows" was featured at the end and behind the closing credits of episode 6 of Netflix's miniseries Griselda.

 "Who Knows" was also featured in episode 8 of the second season of Apple TV's show Severance.

+In September 2022, "Who Knows" was featured in the French crime series Astrid et Raphaëlle (also known as Astrid: Murder in Paris in some regions).
+It appears in the Season 3, Episode 4, titled "La Chambre Ouverte" ("The Open Room").

 In November 2024, "Who Knows" was featured on a TV commercial for The Farmer's Dog.